đź“…Monday, 7th of September 2026

 Target Audience: Higher Education ColleaguesÂ

-About this webinar : The "Rubric Revolution: Enhancing Assessments with AI Power!" framework is an innovative approach designed to transform the way educators create and implement assessment rubrics.
+About this event : The "Rubric Revolution: Enhancing Assessments with AI Power!" framework is an innovative approach designed to transform the way educators create and implement assessment rubrics.
 This 2-part webinar workshop is designed to be practical and collaborative, giving you the opportunity to experiment with the AI framework and see first-hand how it can enhance your assessments.
 By the end of the session, you'll have a tailored rubric ready to implement, along with a deeper understanding of how AI can support your teaching practice.
 The "Rubric Revolution" is all about equipping you with the tools and skills to create meaningful, transparent, and fair evaluations for your students!Â

 Webinar 1 explores the origins and benefits of this innovative method, demonstrating how Microsoft Forms and Power Automate can streamline the feedback process.
 We’ll show how ticking boxes can generate tailored feedback, ready to use in Turnitin or Blackboard.
 Additionally, we’ll discuss how the resulting data—on student performance and teaching trends—can inform moderation, targeted teaching, and future module design.